samsannchez/samsannchez/README.md

 ### Hello!!
 My name is Sam.
 I am currently pursuing my master's degree in Computer Science at the University of Central Florida, set to graduate in May 2024.
 I am particularly interested in Computer Graphics for animation.
 I am proficient in C/C++, Python, and Java.
-Additionally, I have some graphics rendering experience using OpenGL, Houdini, Blender, Unity and Nuke.
+Additionally, I have some graphics rendering experience using OpenGL, Houdini, Blender, Unity, and Nuke.
 I love coding and I'm always looking to learn something new!

 Here's a little more about me: